markjnkim/es_mod/01-html/content/step-3-hero.md

 <input type="text" placeholder="Your Name" name="name" class="form-input"/>
 ```

 3) Input Fields Boxes: It's time to give our input fields some style and panache.
 First let's get each one to exist on its own line while making it bigger and more noticeable.
 Part of having a good website is giving the visitor an easy time navigating and using our page.
 Especially when it comes to user interaction, it's really important to make it as simple and as straighforward as possible.
 This means having clear demarcations on each line and to address what each input is for.
-We will use the CSS selector for the `form-input` class since we wish to only target the input field text boxes, but not the other `input` elements for the `checkbox` or `radio button`s.
+We will use the CSS selector for the `form-input` class since we wish to only target the input field text boxes, but not the other `input` elements for the `checkbox` or `radio button` elements.
 Let's add a border, display each line separately, make the font larger, extend each input field box the length of the form container, and use the navy font color we used for the `footer` font color.

 > **Try It Yourself**: Let's type in some code and use the Chrome DevTools to manipulate some sizes for our `padding`, `margin`, and sizing.